redFrik/udk10-Embedded_Systems/udk131017/README.md

 see <http://www.fredrikolofsson.com/f0blog/?q=node/593> for the python code and installation instructions.

-//--32 channel pwm led driver
+//--96 channel pwm led driver
 --------------------
-for the piece redAlert to be premiered in stockholm 9nov i wanted to control hundreds of leds.  here i used model A because it is cheaper but mainly because it requires less current.  without the leds the rpi + wlan + driver circuit draws 360mA.  with all the 32*3 leds turned on it's 1000mA total.
+for the piece redAlert to be premiered in stockholm 9nov i wanted to control hundreds of leds.  i built three boxes with raspberry pis that could drive 32 channels each.  i control them from supercollider with osc via wifi.  here i used model A because it is cheaper but mainly because it requires less current.  without the leds the rpi + wlan + driver circuit draws 360mA.  with all the 32*3 leds turned on it's 1000mA total.

-see <http://www.fredrikolofsson.com/f0blog/?q=node/593> for pictures, code and schematics.

 setting up a raspberry pi
 ====================